borkdude/re-find/README.md

 | clojure.core/some? |         8 |         true |
 ```

-Instead of a normal value, the `--ret` option accepts a predicate that is
+In addition to a value the `--ret` option accepts a predicate:
-checked in addition to the `:ret` spec, if present:

 ``` shell
 $ clj -Aspeculative --args '8' --ret 'number?' -v